open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 When asked to create a Span, the SDK MUST act as if doing the following in order:

 1. If there is a valid parent trace ID, use it.
-Otherwise generate a new one (
-   note: this must be done before calling `ShouldSample`, because it expects a valid trace Id as input).
+Otherwise generate a new one (note: this must be done before calling `ShouldSample`, because it expects a valid trace ID as input).
 2. Query the `Sampler`'s [`ShouldSample`](#shouldsample) method.
 3. If the decision is `DROP` and there is a valid parent span ID, use it.
    Otherwise (if the decision is not `DROP` or there was no valid parent span ID)